-The City and Samitaur Constructs, Master Developer of the Rail Yards, announced the adoption of a Master Plan to guide the redevelopment of the City-owned Rail Yards site in Barelas.
+The City has announced the adoption of a Master Plan to guide the redevelopment of the City-owned Rail Yards site in Barelas.
 The Rail Yards planning process will help guide redevelopment of this historic site.

 Help identify the men who worked in the Shops

 “We have a photo of many of the men who worked in the shops.
 They’re on a locomotive, and we would love to identify the men,” said Leba Freed, the president of the WHEELS Transportation Museum in Albuquerque.
 “Sadly, they’re gone now, but we are hoping many of the family members would be able to identify them.”